IWUGERMANY/WLC-Benchmarks-for-German-Domestic-and-Non-Domestic-Buildings/README.md

 ## License

-Repository documentation and the released benchmark workbook are provided under CC BY 4.0 unless otherwise noted.
+Repository documentation and the released benchmark workbook are provided under the MIT License amended for datasets; see [LICENSE](LICENSE).
 Third-party source datasets and publications remain under their original rights and are not redistributed here.